-The technical term for who can be sued is Tortfeasor.
-That means the person, persons or entity that committed the wrong.
+The technical term for who can be sued is a tortfeasor.
+That means the person, persons, or entity that committed the wrongdoing.
 Only the tortfeasor can be sued for wrongful death.

-How long does a wrongful death suit take?
+How long does a wrongful death suit take to settle?

 The goal at John Foy & Associates is to get you as much money as we can, as quickly as we can.
 But we’ll also be methodical and diligent so that we know you’re getting the best recovery possible.
 Many of our cases are settled before we go to court, but that doesn’t mean we’re shy about taking anyone to trial.
 Every wrongful death case is different.
 Call one of our attorneys at 404-400-4000 and we’ll walk you through your next steps.
 Your call is free and confidential.

-Can you sue a hospital for a wrongful death?
+Can you sue a hospital for wrongful death?

 Yes.
 If somebody is responsible for your loved one’s death, you have the right to pursue a wrongful death suit.
-In medical cases, you can sue a hospital, doctor, nurse or other hospital employee.
+In medical cases, you can sue a hospital, doctor, nurse, or another hospital employee.
 Call our Wrongful Death attorneys at 404-400-4000 to see if you have a case.

-What is the statute of limitations for wrongful death case in the state of Georgia?
+What is the statute of limitations for wrongful death cases in the state of Georgia?